Marcano-Pannuto-ERSP/redboard_alarm/README.md

-# Example application using a LoRa module, using `asimple`
+# Application to catch GPIO interrupts, using `asimple`

-This is an example application using the asimple and forked AmbiqSuiteSDK projects to sense the voltage of an attached LMT84 and send it as JSON over LoRa PHY.
+This is an application using the asimple and forked AmbiqSuiteSDK projects to print a message when a GPIO interrupt occurs.
+This is intended to be used with an Ambiq AM1815 RTC configured to output alarms to its FOUT/nIRQ pin.
+That pin should be connected to the Redboard's pin 23.

 ## Dependencies
  - https://github.com/gemarcano/AmbiqSuiteSDK